 On the Counter

-While most vegetables will last longer if stored either in the refrigerator or a cool, dry, dark place, there is one piece of produce (consumed like a vegetable, but it is actually a fruit) that prefers the counter: tomatoes.
+While most vegetables will last longer if stored either in the refrigerator or in a cool, dry, dark place, there is one piece of produce (consumed like a vegetable, but it is actually a fruit) that prefers the counter: tomatoes.

 Ideally, ripe tomatoes should be stored out on the counter, out of direct sunlight, and stem side down.
 They will last this way for a few days.